-When evaluating companies' governance arrangements, particularly those relating to board structure and composition, institutional shareholders should give due weight to all relevant factors drawn to their attention.
+When evaluating companies' governance arrangements, particularly those relating to board structure and composition, institutional shareholders should give due weight to all relevant factors drawn to their attention, including the effectiveness of the company's management of risk associated with its employees' behaviour.

 Institutional shareholders should consider carefully explanations given for departure from this Code and make reasoned judgements in each case.
 They should give an explanation to the company, in writing where appropriate, and be prepared to enter a dialogue if they do not accept the company's position.
 They should avoid a box-ticking approach to assessing a company's corporate governance.
 They should bear in mind in particular the size and complexity of the company and the nature of the risks and challenges it faces.
+This includes evidence to assure them that the companies in which they are invested have a sound culture, and in particular are not at risk through the excessive domination of senior executives.